Giancarlo Stanton Player Props: Yankees vs. Red Sox

 Giancarlo Stanton At The Plate

-- Stanton is hitting .243 with four doubles, five home runs and four walks.
+- Stanton has four doubles, five home runs and four walks while batting .236.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.